nesi/perf-training/_lessons/python-scatter/02-vectorising.md

 * understand what vectorisation is
 * learn to recognise code that can benefit from vectorisation
-* leanr how to vectorise a loop
+* learn how to vectorise a loop

 ## What is vectorisation